-This report summarizes the work of the National Capital Region Transportation Planning Board (TPB), the Metropolitan Planning Organization (MPO) for the Washington, DC metropolitan area, in the field of performance-based planning and programming (PBPP) and the establishment of performance measure targets in accordance with the federal requirements authorized in the Fixing America's Surface Transportation (FAST) Act.
+This report summarizes the work of the National Capital Region Transportation Planning Board (TPB), the Metropolitan Planning Organization (MPO) for the Washington, DC metropolitan area, in the field of performance-based planning and programming (PBPP) and the establishment of performance measure targets in accordance with federal requirements.
 As part of the regional 2022 update to the Visualize 2045 long-range metropolitan transportation plan (LRTP), this system performance report provides an overview of the performance process and targets developed by the TPB in close coordination with the state departments of transportation (DOTs) and providers of public transportation in response to federal requirements for the long-range transportation plan.

 This is the second edition of the System Performance Report.
 The first System Performance Report was approved in October 2018 as Appendix D of the Visualize 2045 (2018) LRTP.
 The System Performance Report is a requirement of Metropolitan Planning Organizations (MPOs) per federal statutes 23 USC 134(i)(2)(C) and 49 USC 5303(i)(2)(C).
 The MPO is required to prepare a System Performance Report every four years as part of the quadrennial update of the LRTP.
-The system performance report evaluates the condition and performance of the transportation system with respect to the applicable performance targets in each area: Highway Safety; Highway Assets: Pavement and Bridge Condition; System Performance (Interstate and National Highway System (NHS), Freight Movement on the Interstate System, and the Congestion Mitigation and Air Quality Improvement Program); Transit Asset Management and Transit Safety
+The system performance report evaluates the condition and performance of the transportation system with respect to the applicable performance targets in each area: Highway Safety; Highway Assets: Pavement and Bridge Condition; System Performance (Interstate and National Highway System (NHS), Freight Movement on the Interstate System, and the Congestion Mitigation and Air Quality Improvement Program); Transit Asset Management; and Transit Safety